-Russia's ambassador to Turkey assassinated in Ankara
+Gunman shouted 'Do not forget Aleppo!' as he shot ambassador

 • "We are currently in contact with Turkish authorities, who are assuring us that a thorough, comprehensive investigation will be conducted," Russian foreign ministry spokeswoman Maria Zakharova said in remarks broadcast on Russian television.
 "Murderers will be punished.
 Terrorism won't sustain.
 We'll fight it."

-• "This attack shows the most disgusting and barbaric face of terrorism," Turkey's foreign ministry said in a statement, vowing to fight terrorism alongside Russia and its other allies.
+• "This attack shows the most disgusting and barbaric face of terrorism," Turkey's foreign ministry said, vowing to fight terrorism alongside Russia and its other allies.

 • The attack occurred at the Cagdas Sanat Merkezi modern arts center in Ankara.
 The arts center is located in a posh, upper-middle-class neighborhood, near luxury hotels and many foreign embassies.